The variable spread has three components:

 Provided the request has not yet been executed by IBRD, a borrower may cancel a request at any time by notifying IBRD's Loan Client Services.

 If the market moves in an unfavorable direction while IBRD is processing the request, one alternative would be to cancel the request by notifying IBRD to this effect, provided the IBRD has not already executed it.
 The other alternative would be to submit a request with certain conditions relating to the terms of the hedge requested ("conditional request").
-If the borrower is requesting an interest rate swap, it may specify the maximum fixed interest rate or spread over LIBOR to be payable by the borrower following the swap.
+If the borrower is requesting an interest rate swap, it may specify the maximum fixed interest rate or spread over reference rate to be payable by the borrower following the swap.
 If the borrower is requesting a currency swap, it may specify limits upon the interest rate and the exchange rate at which IBRD may execute the swap.
 If IBRD is unable during the 15-business day execution period to execute the swap on the conditional terms set by the borrower, the conditional request will expire, and IBRD will promptly notify the borrower about this.
 The minimum amount of a loan that may be covered by a conditional request is USD 3 million.

 Borrowers are expected to enter into a market-based Master Derivatives Agreement (MDA) with IBRD prior to using any of stand-alone hedging products.
 This agreement provides the contractual framework between the borrower and IBRD.
 Once this agreement is in place, each hedge transaction executed by the borrower and IBRD will be documented by a confirmation, which will form part of the master agreement.